-Where To Listen To Taylor Swift's 'Reputation' When It Drops, Because Streaming May Be Out Of The Question
+Here's Where You Can Listen To Taylor Swift's 'Reputation' When It Drops

 One of the best things about the month of November is about to take place.
 No, not Thanksgiving, although any excuse to eat until your pants burst is always welcome.
 But that's not what I'm talking about.
 No, in just a few short days, the queen of pop will drop her latest album.
 So, where can you listen to Taylor Swift's Reputation when it drops?
 Some streaming services are unsure whether or not the album will be immediately available.